Patient education: Vaginal hysterectomy (Beyond the Basics)

 Vaginal hysterectomy is a procedure in which the uterus is surgically removed through the vagina.
 One or both ovaries and fallopian tubes may be removed during the procedure as well; removal of both ovaries and fallopian tubes is called bilateral salpingo-oophorectomy (BSO) (figure 1).
-A vaginal approach may be used if the uterus is not greatly enlarged, and if the reason for the surgery is not related to cancer.
+Removal of the fallopian tubes only is called a bilateral salpingectomy.
+A vaginal (rather than abdominal) approach may be used if the uterus is not greatly enlarged.

-Studies have shown that vaginal hysterectomy has fewer complications, requires a shorter hospital stay, and allows a faster recovery compared to removal of the uterus through an abdominal incision (abdominal hysterectomy).
-(See "Patient information: Abdominal hysterectomy (Beyond the Basics)".)
+Studies have shown that vaginal hysterectomy has fewer complications, requires a shorter hospital stay, and allows a faster recovery compared with removal of the uterus through an abdominal incision (abdominal hysterectomy).
+(See "Patient education: Abdominal hysterectomy (Beyond the Basics)".)

 A brief review of female reproductive anatomy may be of help in understanding hysterectomy (figure 2).

 The uterus is a hollow, pear-shaped muscular organ located in the lower abdomen or pelvis.
 One end of each fallopian tube opens into the side of the uterus, at the upper end, and the other end of the fallopian tube lies next to an ovary.
 At its lower end, the uterus narrows and opens into the vagina.
 The lower end of the uterus is called the cervix.
 The ovaries lie next to and slightly behind the uterus.